tsili852/app-theme-engine/README.md

 5. `tab_indicator_text_primary_inverse` - uses the inverse primary text color for for the selected tab indicator color.
 6. `tab_indicator_text_secondary` - uses the secondary text color for for the selected tab indicator color.
 7. `tab_indicator_text_secondary_inverse` - uses the inverse secondary text color for for the selected tab indicator color.

+**Note** that the indicator color is used for the color of tab icons, if they are used.

 ---